-For the reasons set forth in Section I, the IGNIITE program is open to individual Principal Investigators (PIs) who are early-career pre-tenured faculty members at U.S. educational institutions, full-time employees at DOE/NNSA FFRDCs/DOE Labs or other industry R&D centers in the U.S., and other independent-minded innovators and entrepreneurs.
+For the reasons set forth in Section I, the IGNIITE program is open to individual Principal Investigators (PIs) who are early-career pre-tenured faculty members at U.S. educational institutions, permanent full-time employees at DOE/NNSA FFRDCs/DOE Labs or other industry R&D centers in the U.S., and other independent-minded innovators and entrepreneurs.
+Co-PIs and subcontracts are not permitted for the IGNIITE 2024 FOA.
 All PIs must meet the following criteria:

-- i) Must be a U.S. citizen, U.S. permanent resident, or have applied for a U.S. Green Card by the time of submission of their proposal. - ii) For PIs employed at a U.S. Institution of Higher Education, must be current Tenure-Track Assistant/Associate Professors, and must have graduated with a doctoral degree (Ph.D.) within eight years of the Concept Paper deadline (excluding reasonable periods of extended leave - e.g., personal leaves of absence, parental leave). - iii) For PIs employed at any other Eligible Applicant (see Section III.B for more information on Eligible Applicants), must have graduated with a doctoral degree (Ph.D.) within eight years of the Concept Paper deadline (excluding reasonable periods of extended leave e.g., personal leaves of absence, parental leave). - iv) Must have the authority to self-direct the proposed work and manage the ARPA-E funds towards a successful outcome. - Must never have been a PI on a current or prior ARPA-E award (an individual identified as a PI on an application currently pending before the Agency will be addressed on a case-by-case basis).
+- i) Must be a U.S. citizen, U.S. permanent resident, or have applied for a U.S. Green Card (have filed the Application to Register Permanent Residence or Adjust Status (Form I-485) with the US Citizenship and Immigration Services) prior to submission of their proposal. - ii) For PIs employed at a U.S. Institution of Higher Education, must be current Tenure-Track Assistant/Associate Professors, and must have graduated with a doctoral degree (Ph.D.) within eight years of the Concept Paper deadline (excluding any periods of extended leave - e.g., personal leaves of absence, parental leave). - iii) For PIs employed at any other Eligible Applicant (see Section III.B for more information on Eligible Applicants), must have graduated with a doctoral degree (Ph.D.) within eight years of the Concept Paper deadline (excluding any periods of extended leave e.g., personal leaves of absence, parental leave). - iv) Must have the authority to self-direct the proposed work and manage the ARPA-E funds towards a successful outcome. - v) Must never have been a PI on a current or prior ARPA-E award (an individual identified as a PI on an application currently pending before the Agency will be addressed on a case-by-case basis).
 Past or current co-principal investigators (Co-PIs) and subcontractors are eligible. - vi) Must be able to participate in the mandatory Summer Program to be held in Washington, D.C., as described in Section I.E. - vii) Must have the support of their organization to act as the PI for the proposed project, as evidenced by a letter signed by the PI's direct supervisor attesting to the applicant's eligibility as described above and expressing their commitment to support the PI in the successful completion of the project (including, but not limited to, time, space, laboratory access, etc.).